Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

 After we’d had enough, we headed back to our cabins and settled in for a bumpy night.

-Jac and I were up with the sun, taking selfies out of the windows, because at that time, we were passing through Tsavo National Park and we wanted to try and spot some wildlife – which we did.
+Jac and I were up with the sun, taking selfies out of the windows because at that time, we were passing through Tsavo National Park and we wanted to try and spot some wildlife – which we did, in the form of. a few elephants.

 We eventually arrived in Mombasa at around 4pm, 18 hours after we left Nairobi.
-It’s actually only 8 hours by road, but the train is an ‘experience’ and despite the grumbles along the way, looking back, everyone really enjoyed it.
+It’s actually only 8 hours by road (and 5 hours on the new train), but the Lunatic Express was an ‘experience’ none of us will ever forget and despite the grumbles along the way, looking back, everyone really enjoyed it.

 Arriving in Mombasa, we headed to the hostel for a quick dip in the pool before we set off for dinner on the Tamarind Dhow, a restaurant on a traditional Swahili boat.